Magnes Collection of Jewish Art and Life: History

 Lavater and Lessing Visit Moses Mendelssohn (1856) by Moritz Daniel Oppenheim, "one of the most prized holdings" in the Magnes Collection.

 The museum was founded in 1962 by Seymour Fromer and Rebecca Camhi Fromer, and named for Jewish activist Rabbi Judah L. Magnes (1877–1948), a native of Oakland, California and co-founder of the Hebrew University of Jerusalem.
 Beginning as one room above the Parkway Movie Theater off Lake Merritt in downtown Oakland, the museum eventually expanded and relocated to the former Burke Mansion (by architect Daniel J. Patterson) at 2911 Russell Street in Berkeley.
 Artist Beatrice Winn Berlin taught printmaking classes in the 1970s.

-The Fromer's collecting activities ranged from salvaging Yiddish LP records from dumpsters and collecting libraries of Yiddish books from Jewish chicken farmers in Petaluma, California, to retrieving Judaica poised to be discarded as Jewish life in various regions was diminishing, among them Morocco, Tunisia, Egypt, Czechoslovakia, India, and Central Europe.
+The Fromers' collecting activities ranged from salvaging Yiddish LP records from dumpsters and collecting libraries of Yiddish books from Jewish chicken farmers in Petaluma, California, to retrieving Judaica poised to be discarded as Jewish life in various regions was diminishing, among them Morocco, Tunisia, Egypt, Czechoslovakia, India, and Central Europe.

 During the 2000s, negotiations were held to merge the Judah L. Magnes Museum with the Contemporary Jewish Museum of San Francisco, but failed to produce an agreement to combine the two institutions.

 In 2010, the Judah L. Magnes Museum donated its collection to the University of California, Berkeley, which agreed to display and preserve the museum's artifacts, and to collect new acquisitions.
 As part of the agreement, the collection was moved from the 8,600-square-foot house on Russell Street in Berkeley to a 25,000-square-foot building on Allston Way in downtown Berkeley.
 The Magnes Museum's board of directors had purchased the Allston Way building in 1997.

 The museum reopened in its new facility on January 22, 2012.
 Its name was changed from the Judah L. Magnes Museum to the Magnes Collection of Jewish Art and Life.